What Are Ethereum Upgrades

 - Staking pool: It offers tokens which represent your staked ETH and allows you to redeem ETH anytime.

-- Staking-as-a-Service custody: You keep control over your staked ETH and staking rewards, and co-manage nodes with service providers through 2 sets of keys
+- Staking-as-a-Service custody: You keep control over your staked ETH and staking incentives, and co-manage nodes with service providers through 2 sets of keys

 Having At Least 32 ETH